Learning to traverse convective flows at moderate to high Rayleigh numbers: Numerical method

 where $\nabla \bm{u}_f^*$ denotes the local velocity gradient and $(\nabla T_f)_{x}^*$ the local horizontal temperature gradient.
-We emphasise that the agent relies strictly on locally measurable environmental cues evaluated at its instantaneous position, rather than on any globally available description of the flow field.
+We emphasise that the agent relies on locally measurable environmental cues evaluated at its instantaneous position, rather than on any globally available description of the flow field.
 Although sensing the absolute location $\bm{x}_p$ is typically unfeasible for microscopic swimmers, it is readily available for macroscopic autonomous vehicles through standard positioning systems.
-Recent studies have cautioned that including absolute coordinates may allow agents to artificially ``memorise'' static flow signatures in steady or periodic flows \citep{Gunnarson2021NC,Jiao2025Gradients}.
-However, at the moderate to high Rayleigh numbers considered here, thermal convection is spatiotemporally chaotic, the locations of plumes and coherent structures continuously drift and evolve.
-This inherent unsteadiness prevents the agent from overfitting to absolute coordinates.
-We therefore retain the spatial information $\bm{x}_p$ because the task involves a fixed-displacement target and the agent requires global context to assess its progress.
-Furthermore, unlike in our previous study at lower $Ra$ \citep{Xu2023PRF}, the inclusion of local gradients $(\nabla \bm{u}_f, (\nabla T_f)_{x})$ becomes essential at high Rayleigh numbers owing to the emergence of finer characteristic scales.
-Crucially, the information carried by $(\nabla T_f)_{x}$ cannot be inferred solely from the instantaneous velocity gradient $\nabla \bm{u}_f$.
-Whereas $\nabla \bm{u}_f$ encodes local shear and strain, $(\nabla T_f)_{x}$ is directly related to vorticity production in two-dimensional thermal convection.
-It therefore equips the agent with predictive information about local flow acceleration, a physical mechanism specific to active-scalar turbulence.
-A systematic ablation study confirming the necessity and non-redundancy of these positional and gradient observations is presented in Appendix~\ref{sec:appObservation}.
+Recent studies have cautioned that including absolute coordinates may allow agents to artificially `memorise' static flow signatures in steady or periodic flows \citep{Gunnarson2021NC,Jiao2025Gradients}.
+However, at the moderate to high Rayleigh numbers considered here, thermal convection is spatiotemporally chaotic, and the locations of plumes and coherent structures continuously drift and evolve.
+This inherent unsteadiness reduces the likelihood that the agent simply overfits to absolute coordinates.
+We therefore retain the spatial information \(\bm{x}_p\) because the task involves a fixed-displacement target and the agent requires global context to assess its progress.
+Furthermore, unlike in our previous study at lower \(Ra\) \citep{Xu2023PRF}, the inclusion of local gradients \((\nabla \bm{u}_f,(\nabla T_f)_x)\) becomes important at high Rayleigh numbers owing to the emergence of finer characteristic scales.
+The information carried by \((\nabla T_f)_x\) cannot be inferred solely from the instantaneous velocity gradient \(\nabla \bm{u}_f\).
+Whereas \(\nabla \bm{u}_f\) encodes local shear and strain, \((\nabla T_f)_x\) is related to vorticity production in two-dimensional thermal convection.
+It therefore provides the agent with additional information about local flow acceleration, a physical mechanism specific to active-scalar turbulence.